 Of course Google can do that.
 Google can do anything.
 And its in the terms of service we all ignore.

 Google, you wouldn’t steal a car.
 Google, you wouldn’t steal a handbag.
 Google, you wouldn’t steal a television…

 So it’s not the legal semantics.

 Google says its okay to remix other people’s clips to make a new message.
 Heck, its okay to mix up other people’s clips for a COMMERCIAL.

 And yet, they allow the record companies and film rights owners to rampantly dismantle the work of YouTube users who are doing the same thing Google did in the commercial- remixing content to make new content.

 I cannot think of a more clear endorsement of media remix that Google’s own video.

 Okay Google, you can dismantle ContentID tomorrow.

-The post "Perhaps The Amazingest True Story of Sharing So Far (*and how google sanctions remix)" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/03/amazingest-true-story-of-sharing-so-far-and-how-google-sanctions-remix/) on March 12, 2014.
+The post "Perhaps The Amazingest True Story of Sharing So Far (*and how google sanctions remix)" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2014/03/amazingest-true-story-of-sharing-so-far-and-how-google-sanctions-remix/) on March 12, 2014.